 Steps to Verify Issue:

-If a Wolf gas burner has clicking issues, use these steps to try and resolve the issue.
-The same steps apply if some burners work while others do not.
-Use the same steps regardless if clicking occurs when burner is on high or on low simmer.
+If a Wolf gas burner clicks after lighting it, use these steps to try and resolve the issue.
+The same steps apply if some burners work while others do not on any setting.

-- If the unit was recently cleaned or a spillover occurred and the ignitor is wet, let the unit dry.
+- If the burner is wet due to cleaning or a spillover, let it dry.
 Use a hairdryer on a low setting to speed the process.

-- If the burner does not spark, see also, Gas Surface Burner Does Not Ignite.
+- If the burner does not spark, see Gas Surface Burner Does Not Ignite.

-- If the burner clicks when the charbroiler is in use, turn on the ventilation hood.
-Wolf suggests turning on the hood 5 minutes before the charbroiler.
+- Make sure ventilation hood is on to increase airflow.
+If using a charbroiler, Wolf suggests turning on the hood 5 minutes before the charbroiler.

 - Make sure the burner control knob is not stuck in.
 Push in or down on the knob and then release.
 The knob should spring back into place and stop clicking.

-- Verify the burner rings or caps are positioned properly and sit flat.
+- Verify the burner rings or caps are centered over the burner head and sit flat.

 - If the burner cap screws into burner head, make sure it is tightly fastened.
 This is on older Wolf products only, since 2013 most products do not have this.

 - Turn the home circuit breaker to the unit off for 30 seconds then back on again.
 Return to the product and see if sparking continues.